 Wednesday, Feb.
 26, 7 p.m., discussion led by Elaine McCluskey

 In Soil: The Story of a Black Mother's Garden, poet and scholar Camille T. Dungy recounts the seven-year odyssey to diversify her garden in the predominately white community of Fort Collins, Colorado.
 Soil encourages readers to recognize the relationship between the peoples of the African diaspora and the land on which they live, and to understand that wherever soil rests beneath their feet is home.
-Read the book on your own and register here.
+Read the book on your own and join the conversation.
+Register here.

 Special Blend Fellowship